MolSSI-Education/python-package-best-practices/_episodes/01-package-setup.md

 ~~~
 {: .language-python}

 This will give a list of locations python looks for packages when you do an import.
-One of the locations should end with `python3.7/site_packages`
+One of the locations should end with `python3.7/site_packages`.
+The site packages folder is where all of your installed packages for a particular environment are located.

 To do a local install, type